 Bloomberg Container Ship Index – This index tracks shipping activity through the number of overall vessels in a port’s anchorage area, the number of anchored or waiting ships, and the congestion rate of anchored ships waiting as a share of those in port.

-Bloomberg Emerging Markets (EM) Local Currency Government TR Index – This index measures the performance of local currency emerging markets (EM) debt on a total return basis.
+Bloomberg Emerging Markets (EM) Local Currency Government TR Index – This index measures the performance of local currency emerging markets (EM) debt on a total return (TR) basis.

 Bloomberg Emerging Markets (EM) USD Aggregate Sovereign Index – This index tracks fixed- and floating-rate, U.S. dollar-denominated debt issued by EM governments.
-Country eligibility and classification as an emerging market is rules-based and reviewed annually using World Bank income group and International Monetary Fund country classifications.
+Country eligibility and classification as an emerging market is rules based and reviewed annually using World Bank income group and International Monetary Fund country classifications.

 Bloomberg Euro Corporate Index – This index tracks fixed-rate, investment grade, euro-denominated bonds from industrial, utility and financial issuers only.

-Bloomberg Euro High Yield Index – This index tracks fixed-rate, non-investment-grade, euro-denominated bonds.
+Bloomberg Euro High Yield Index –This index tracks fixed-rate, non-investment-grade, euro-denominated bonds.

 Bloomberg European Aggregate Total Return Index – This fixed-rate, rules-based index includes all dated investment grade securities (treasuries, agencies, securitized, corporates, sovereigns and supranationals) denominated in euros and with a final maturity of one year or greater.